py-why/EconML/doc/spec/api.rst

 in that the random variable :math:`Y(t)` is equal to the random variable :math:`g(t, X, W, \epsilon)`, where :math:`X, W, \epsilon` is drawn from the distribution that generated each sample in the data set.

-API of Conditional Average Treatment Effect (CATE) Package
+API of Conditional Average Treatment Effect Package
 ----------------------------------------------------------

+The base class of all the methods in our API has the following signature:

 .. code-block:: python3
     :caption: Base CATE Estimator Class